 Although the benefits of chaos testing are clear, it is a practice that should be undertaken with deliberation.
 Here are the top concerns and challenges.

 - Unclear starting system state.
 Another issue is having a clear picture of the starting state of the system before the test is run.
 Without this clarity, teams can have difficulty understanding the true effects of the test.
-This can diminish the effectiveness of chaos testing, and can put downstream systems at greater risk and make it harder to control the blast radius.
+This can diminish the effectiveness of chaos testing and can put downstream systems at greater risk, which makes it harder to control the blast radius.

 How to get started with chaos engineering